-- Slavery Is a Special Kind of Evil: As a modern-day Robin Hood and Chaotic Good poster-boy, Green Arrow is frequently depicted as believing this.
+- Slavery Is a Special Kind of Evil: As a modern-day Robin Hood, Green Arrow is frequently depicted as believing this.

 - In the Green Arrow (Rebirth) books, the fact that The Ninth Circle abducts homeless people and sells them off to the highest bidder angers Green Arrow far more than their attempts to kill him and frame his secret identity for murder.

 - Starter Villain: Ezra Samson, a Serial Killer targeting members of a historical society, and who dies in a car crash by first issue's end.

 - The Straight and Arrow Path

 - Strawman Political: During their joint series, Hal Jordan often portrayed the opposite end of the spectrum—or at least a naive moderate—while having a big Idiot Ball glued to his face so Ollie had somebody to preach at.

 - Some of the enemies Ollie goes up against are right-wing strawmen.
 For instance, the Duke of Oil (originally a villain for The Outsiders but adopted into Ollie's Rogues Gallery, such as it is) is a grotesque representation of oil magnates who looks more than a little like an eight-foot-tall George W. Bush.

 - Lian's death in JLA: Cry For Justice is a textbook case of this, done solely to make Roy more "interesting" and send Ollie off on a Roaring Rampage of Revenge.